 But they function a little differently to pronouns in English.
 That's why, in this post, you'll learn about what a pronoun actually is so you can see why they're so important.

 Plus I'll share 3 tips for mastering the 4 types of Italian pronoun you need to know about to get fluent in the language.
-Let's go.

-Let’s take a quick look at what pronouns are in English so that you can understand how they work and when to use them in Italian.
+First of all, let’s take a quick look at what pronouns are in English so that you can understand how they work and when to use them in Italian.

 Pronouns are words that take the place of one or more nouns.
 You might refer to “my brother” as “him.”
 Or you could refer to “the picture frame” as “it.”